 It’s all part of the modern financial officer’s balancing act of being a good steward and good strategist – a “bean sprouter, not just a bean counter” as Jeff Thompson, Forbes’ writer for CFO insights, puts it.
 Big data is the proving to be the weapon of choice for a ‘new breed’ of finance leaders trading reporting and compliance for active business advisory responsibilities in a dynamic environment, with a need to remain up to the minute in order to form an evidenced opinion.

-Outside the museum, financial officers worldwide are gearing up for the challenge big data presents to the finance function, equipping their departments with the skill sets, technology and habits to deliver meaningful insights for their own and their business units’ needs alike.
+Outside the museum or other cultural attractions, financial officers worldwide are gearing up for the challenge big data presents to the finance function, equipping their departments with the skill sets, technology and habits to deliver meaningful insights for their own and their business units’ needs alike.
 The Wall Street Journal points out the natural fit for numerically literate finance teams with the challenges of learning and leading with business statistics, citing the American Institute of Certified Public Accountants that accountants are “perfectly suited to take a leadership role in deciphering and using big data to achieve strategic business goals”.
 This is particularly relevant in the arts, where many curatorial or public programming departments may have more of a natural affinity for traditionally qualitative measures.

 It begs the question of who owns the analytics initiative in the senior leadership team.
 In the wider commercial sector, the chief financial officer sits in the top most common executive sponsors, alongside marketing and digital technology.
-In the cultural institution this is especially important given the director’s propensity to look to their finance function for analysis and advisory, data operations and as an ambassador for the museum’s commercial objectives for admissions, retail and other revenues.
+In the cultural institution this is especially important given the director’s propensity to look to their finance function for analysis and advisory, data operations and as an ambassador for the institute’s commercial objectives for admissions, retail and other revenues.
 It’s also more than likely that finance is responsible for metric heavy functions such as internal governance and reporting, endowment and grant compliance, board and external communications and the governance agenda, for which data privacy, security and sovereignty plays a growing emphasis.

 In many arts organizations, this initiative has risen from optional innovation with leftover funds through to a strategic initiative in focus, aimed at delivering significant power to visitation, revenue and operational efficiency.
 It’s also proving to be a cornerstone of the finance and technology relationship as the two departments partner on the regulatory, security and innovation agenda to enable the wider museum.